codemagic-ci-cd/codemagic-docs/content/yaml/yaml-conditional-run.md

 Webhook payload is accessible under the `event` variable.
 Note that `event` is not available if the build is started manually from the UI or by a schedule.

-Please check the structure of the webhook payloads that your git provider sends. **Webhooks** tab in application settings contains recently received webhooks.
+You can check the structure of the webhook payloads that your git provider sends on the **Webhooks** tab in application settings.

 Note that in addition to `not` it is possible to use other logical operators in conditions, e.g. `and`, `==`.